 Amanda L. Vanderhorst

-Ms. Vanderhorst is firmly committed to ardent representation of her clients.
-She has been recognized for her advocacy by Boston Magazine as a “Massachusetts Super Lawyers Rising Star” in the area of family law since 2014.
-Only 2.5% of attorneys are selected as Rising Stars following a multistep selection process of nominations and peer evaluations by a Thomson Reuters rating service in Boston Magazine.
-Ms. Vanderhorst also received an award from the American Institute of Family Law Attorneys in 2016 for 10 Best Female Attorneys for Client Satisfaction and she is a Certified Financial Litigator by the American Academy for Certified Financial Litigators.
+Boston Magazine has recognized Ms. Vanderhorst for her advocacy as a “Massachusetts Super Lawyers Rising Star” in the area of family law since 2014.
+Only 2.5% of attorneys are selected as Rising Stars following a multi-step selection process of nominations and peer evaluations by a Thomson Reuters rating service.
+Ms. Vanderhorst also received an award from the American Institute of Family Law Attorneys for 10 Best Female Attorneys for Client Satisfaction and she is a Certified Financial Litigator by the American Academy for Certified Financial Litigators.

 Prior to joining Kates & Barlow in 2011, Ms. Vanderhorst worked from 2004 – 2011 at the law firm of Stern, Shapiro, Weissberg and Garin, LLP, where she gained extensive litigation experience from a wide variety of complex criminal and civil matters in the United States District Court, Supreme Judicial Court, Massachusetts Appeals Court, Massachusetts Superior Court and Juvenile Court.